 Civilians engaged in civil defence work must be respected and protected.
 They are entitled to carry out the civil defence tasks except in case of imperative military necessity (Art.
-62(1)).
-This supplements the general protection of the civilian population provided by Article 51 of AP I, under which civilians may not be the object of attack.
+62, para.
+1).
+This supplements the general protection of the civilian population provided by Article 51 of Protocol I, under which civilians may not be the object of attack.

 Buildings and matériel used for civil defence purposes and shelters provided for the civilian population may not be destroyed or diverted from their proper use except by the State to which they belong (Art.
-62(3)).
-This protection supplements the general protection of civilian objects provided by Article 52 of AP I.
+62, para.
+3).
+This protection supplements the general protection of civilian objects provided by Article 52 of Protocol I.